AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-request-nesting-and-embedding/c-ir-embedded-image-serving-requests.md

 ---
 description: An Image Server (IS) request can be used as a material image.
-seo-description: An Image Server (IS) request can be used as a material image.
-seo-title: Embedded Image Server requests

 solution: Experience Manager
 title: Embedded Image Server requests
-uuid: dd72880d-8824-40b3-a5da-0f6ff4922939

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---